 Vivid Sydney is a 23-day festival of light, music and ideas that will run from 24th May to 15th June 2019.
 Vivid Sydney features many of the world’s most important creative industry forums, a mesmerising free public exhibition of outdoor lighting sculptures and installations.

-If you're ready to start exploring Australia's culture, then our Spirit of Australia independent tour is the perfect option.
+If you're ready to start exploring Australia's culture, then our Sydney, Rock and Reef Independent Tour is the perfect option.